 (c) a person who is not using the library for the purposes for which it is intended;

-(d) a person who has committed a breach of these regulations if it appears likely that his continued presence in the library may lead to a further breach of the regulations.
+(d) a person who has committed a breach of these regulations if it appears likely that the person’s continued presence in the library may lead to a further breach of the regulations.

+[Regulation 33 amended in Gazette 6 Dec 2013 p.
+5738.]

 34. Use of books from library

 (1) The Board shall conduct the State Library primarily as a reference library.
 Books from the stock of the State Library may, at the discretion of the Board, be lent —